Skip to Main Content Skip to Footer Content

 What Should You Do After a Spray?

 If you’re wondering what to do after pest control sprays are used at the venue, there are just a few things to remember.
 Shortly before your guests arrive, wipe down any areas or surfaces that you, the servers, or your guests will touch or where any food will be placed.
 Also, unless you’re intentionally trying to curb the appetite of your guests, check the area for any dead insects and remove them.
-The last thing guests need to see before food is served are dead insects (yuck!).
+The last thing guests need to see before food is served is dead insects (yuck!).

-A Successful, Pest-free Event
+A Successful, Swat-free Event

 Pest control safety is an essential consideration for your outdoor event.
 While you want to protect your guests’ comfort and health by ridding the venue of pests, you also want to minimize exposure to the treatment.

 There is a lot that goes into planning and hosting a successful event, but when it comes to keeping pests away from your outdoor fun, you can trust the professionals at your local Mosquito Joe.
 We know how to keep biters at bay and away from your outdoor event because we have been protecting families and businesses across the country for years.
-Our comprehensive pest control services will help you to reclaim the outdoors for spending time with family and friends.
+Our comprehensive special event pest control services will help you to reclaim the outdoors for spending time with family and friends.
 Learn more about the services we offer to help shield your special events from uninvited pests.